wp-plugins/alo-easymail/readme.txt

 * To manage subscriptions to the newsletters the plugin uses a **widget (in ajax)** and a **page** that behaves differently for registered and non-registered users.
 * **Registered users** can subscribe/unsubscribe through an option that can be found in the page, in the widget and in their user profile.
 * **Public (non-registered) users** can use a simple form (name and email) in order to subscribe; the form is in the widget and in the page.
-Safter sending their data, they will receive an email with an activation link.
+After sending their data, they will receive an email with an activation link.
 To confirm their subscription they just have to click the link.
 * In order to unsubscribe, the users can simply click the link they find at the bottom of every newsletter.

 **Internationalization**